gripableteam/gripable-play-unity-docs/source/index.html.md

 For each of the connected Gripable Plays, several tabs are available in the Test View, grouping together data and actions of similar nature.

-In order to open the Test View for one of the two Gripable Plays, the corresponing button on the left (top on portrait mode) should be selected.
+In order to open the Test View for one of the two Gripable Plays, the corresponing button on the left (top on portrait mode) must be selected.
 Similarly, tabs for a specific Gripable Play can be navigated through the buttons on the left (bottom on portrait mode), as shown in the picture below:

 ![alt text](testview-buttons.png)